Orgzales/Unity-XR-NetworkMapper-Project/README.md

 		- 🗸 should not be created when first connection
 		- 🗸 prefabs should disappear and reappear based same as wifi clones
 		- Test to make sure no connection doesn't interfere
-	- Create a button that delete wifiobjects on click
+	- 🗸 Create a button that delete wifiobjects on click
-		- Have radius adjustment for user.
+		- One button: Toggle = Overwrite Nearby Connections.
-		- Get rid of all wifi objects within radius
+		- One button: Press = Get rid of all wifi objects within radius.
 	- 🗸 SPELL CHECK